jkoschma/genexplain-platform/docs/source/Workflows.md

 The resulting tables of up-regulated, down-regulated, and non-changed Agilent probeset IDs are converted into Ensembl gene tablse with the Convert table method and annotated with additional gene information (gene descriptions, gene symbols, and species) via the Annotate table method.

 A result folder is generated and contains all tables, the histogramm and a summary HTML report ([report example][Agil report]).
-All output results can be exported to your local computer.

 [Agil report]: https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Examples%20of%20workflows/Common/Experiment%20normalized_Agilent%20(Differentially%20expressed%20genes%20Agil)/Report